Disney Cruise Line: Disney Magic Rescues Boat Full Of Stranded Migrants In Mediterranean Sea

 After coming up on the small boat, the Disney Magic got in touch with the Italian Coast Guard to advise them of the situation.
 About four hours after making contact, the Coast Guard showed up to the Magic which had been holding its position to wait for their arrival.

-The 10-night Mediterranean sailing on the Disney Magic comes to an end on Monday when it returns to Barcelona to start another 5-night cruise.
+The 10-night Mediterranean sailing on the Disney Magic comes to an end on Monday when it returns to Barcelona to start another five-night cruise.
 There were no delays and no reported injuries of any kind while helping the boat full of stranded people.

 Again, this isn’t the first time a Disney Cruise Line ship has helped rescue someone out at sea: